davidkastner/evoAllostery/README.md

 Using the pySCA API, the multiple sequence alignment has been enhanced to include phylogenetic metadata.
 While this dataset can be easily accessed via the PFam database website, we have included the processed database file here for ease of use.
-You can find it in the _data_ directory.
+You can find it in the _Data_ directory.
 For the original multiple sequence alignment:

 > https://pfam.xfam.org/family/V-set